smchinna/induction-project-mern/README.md

 Intoruduction:

   This project is represented by Managing issues using Web App.
-  A user an create an issues ticket.
+  A user can create an issue-ticket.
 Admin can only to see all issues.
   User can able to see only your's tickets.
   If it's issues is solved Admin to change the status of ticket.